shieldgenerator7/DnD-Stories/Library/Class_RealityBender_DC20.md

 Your Cast Range, Spell Duration, Tether Range, and Area Radius are determined by your level and modifiers as shown in the spellcasting table.

 -   Your Cast Range is determined by your INT multiplied by your level’s Cast Range multiplier.
 The value is in Spaces.
-The minimum is 1 Space.
+The minimum is a number of Spaces equal to your level.
     EX: If your INT is 3 and you’re level 2, your Cast Range is 6 Spaces
 -   Your Tether Range is determined by your AGI multiplied by your level’s Tether Range multiplier.
 The value is in Spaces.
-The minimum is 1 Space.
+The minimum is a number of Spaces equal to your level.
     Ex: If your AGI is 2 and you’re level 3, your Tether Range is 24 Spaces.
 -   Your Spell Duration is determined by your CHA multiplied by your level’s Spell Duration multiplier.
 The value is in minutes.
-The minimum is 0.2min, which is equivalent to 1 round.
+The minimum is a number of rounds equal to your level (5 rounds is 1 min).
     EX: If your CHA is 4 and you’re level 5, your Spell Duration is 200min, which is equivalent to 3hr 20min.
 -   Your Area Radius is determined by your MIG multiplied by your level’s Area Radius multiplier.
 The value is in Spaces.
-The minimum is 1 Space.
+The minimum is a number of Spaces equal to your level.
     EX: If your MIG is 2 and you’re level 7, your Area Radius is 14 Spaces.

 When you cast the spell, you can decide to lower the Cast Range, Spell Duration, Tether Range and/or Area Radius of the spell.